xiangyi-njust/FWS/README.md

 	Corpus_For_FWS_TypeClassify.csv

-Additionaly, we release a part of our test dataset, if you need the whole data, contact us please.
+Additionaly, we release sample our test dataset, if you need the whole data, contact us please.

 ## Quick start
 To reproduce our experiment result, you can follow these steps: